Satoyo08/seven_ATXRs/README.md

 Raw data files and browser track files (bw) are provided at GSE277439

-## splicing analysis
+## Splicing Analysis

 You can find the outline in the supplemental material of the paper.
-For the scripts and the key interemadiate datafiles, see /scripts/vast-tools and /data/vast-tools.
+For the scripts and the key intermediate data files, see /scripts/vast-tools and /data/vast-tools.

 ## polyA-site detection

 You can find the outline in the supplemental material of the paper.
-For the scripts and the key interemadiate datafiles, see /scripts/polyA-site_detection for the scripts and /data/polyA-site_detection.
+For the scripts and the key intermediate data files, see /scripts/polyA-site_detection for the scripts and /data/polyA-site_detection.

 ## AlphaScreen

 1490 Arabidopsis TFs were tested against ATX3 protein […] The full result is provided in Supplementary Table N in the paper.

-The binding sequence of screened 1490 TFs were extracted from planttfdb (Ath_TF_binding_motifs.meme).
+The binding sequence of screened 1490 TFs was extracted from planttfdb (Ath_TF_binding_motifs.meme).
 The genomic motif enrichment of all TFBS in the database was calculated with ame, comparing the ATX3-bound TSS regions to ATX3-unbound TSS regions.
 The distribution of the AlphaScreen Score and enrichment score (p-val) are provided in Supplementary Figure 8.
-The TFs that passed either of the following two criteria were    presented in Figure 7; AlphaScreen score of ATX3/WGE (background control) > 7 , or ame motif enrichment score -log10(pval) > 230.
+The TFs that passed either of the following two criteria were presented in Figure 7: AlphaScreen score of ATX3/WGE (background control) > 7, or ame motif enrichment score -log10(pval) > 230.

 ## TF search of SVM motif

 Notable motifs discovered through SVM modeling were screened for the matching TFBS in the database.
-First, the query sequences, ‘RGCCCAW’,'TCGTCGTC','TCYGATTC' and 'SCGGCGR' were converted to position matrix in meme format by `scripts/make_TOMTOM_query.ipyenv`.
-Derived meme files were searched against the following databases using tomotom; JASPAR_CORE_2014_plants.meme, ArabidopsisDAPv1.meme and ArabidopsisPBM_20140210.meme in the MEME Suite’s motif_databases.12.19, and Ath_TF_binding_motifs.meme in PlantTFDB.
+First, the query sequences, ‘RGCCCAW,’ 'TCGTCGTC,' 'TCYGATTC', and 'SCGGCGR' were converted to position matrix in meme format by `scripts/make_TOMTOM_query.ipyenv`.
+Derived meme files were searched against the following databases using tomotom: JASPAR_CORE_2014_plants.meme, ArabidopsisDAPv1.meme and ArabidopsisPBM_20140210.meme in the MEME Suite’s motif_databases.12.19, and Ath_TF_binding_motifs.meme in PlantTFDB.

-# Figure-by-Figure description on data visualisation
+# Figure-by-figure description of data visualization

 ### Figure 1

-AlphaFold models were aquired from uniprot on May 18 2024 and available at data/alpha_fold/pbd Domain annotations file can be found in github repo for our previous paper (https://github.com/Satoyo08/Arabidopsis_H3K4me1/tree/main/data/Figure1/*csv), which were also aquired from uniprot.
+AlphaFold models were obtained from UniProt on May 18, 2024, and are available at data/alpha_fold/pbd.
+Domain annotations file can be found in the GitHub repo for our previous paper (https://github.com/Satoyo08/Arabidopsis_H3K4me1/tree/main/data/Figure1/*csv), which were also obtained from UniProt.
 Models were colored and visualized using /scripts/chimera_commands.txt